Why SEO Traffic Fails Without Conversion Strategy (And How Agencies Fix It)

 Different intent.
 Different visitor.
 Different outcome.

-We didn't just optimise existing content for these terms.
-We rebuilt their focus pages around commercial keywords, aligned the title tags and content structure with what Google rewards for buyer intent, and killed off blog posts that were attracting the wrong audience.
+The fix wasn't just optimising existing content for these terms.
+It meant rebuilding focus pages around commercial keywords, aligning title tags and content structure with what Google rewards for buyer intent, and killing off blog posts that were attracting the wrong audience.

 Some content got merged.
 Some got deleted entirely.